Top Russian economic expert faces embezzlement charges

-Moscow’s Tverskoi District Court put Mau under house arrest pending the ongoing probe, in accordance with the investigators’ request, rejecting Mau’s plea to be freed on bail.
+The investigators asked Moscow’s Tverskoi District Court to put Mau under house arrest during their ongoing probe, while Mau asked the court to free him on bail.

 Since the early 1990s, Mau has served as a senior economic adviser to the Russian government.
 He received high state awards from President Vladimir Putin in 2012 and 2017.